Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 One correction I owe, since I quoted the earlier version of this research at people for the better part of a year.
 GitClear's [2024 report](https://www.gitclear.com/coding_on_copilot_data_shows_ais_downward_pressure_on_code_quality) predicted two-week code churn would double in the AI era.
 It did not double.
 It went up 15%.
 The headline projection was too aggressive, and the part almost nobody quoted, refactoring falling off a cliff, turned out worse than predicted.

 Senior engineers get this intuitively.
 Every line of code is a liability.
 Each one has to be read, understood, tested, maintained, and eventually migrated or deleted.
-The best solution often makes code disappear — a well-chosen abstraction that kills duplication, a config change that eliminates a custom implementation, or sometimes just a conversation with product that removes a requirement entirely.
+The best solution often makes code disappear.
+It comes in many forms like a well-chosen abstraction that kills duplication, a config change that eliminates a custom implementation, or sometimes just a conversation with product that removes a requirement entirely.

 Now think about what AI coding metrics would say about this.
 An engineer spends a day understanding a system, realises three services can collapse into one, and deletes 4,000 lines.
 By every AI productivity metric in use today, that engineer had a terrible day.
 In reality, they may have saved the organisation months of future pain.

-[Gergely Orosz tells a revealing story](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity) about what happens when you optimise for the wrong signal: when Uber introduced diff-count metrics, engineers started creating more, smaller changes to *look* productive — flooding CI systems and driving up costs.
-The metric improved.
-The engineering got worse.
+[Gergely Orosz tells a revealing story](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity) about what happens when you optimise for the wrong signal.
+When Uber introduced diff-count metrics, engineers started creating more, smaller changes to *look* productive.
+They flooded CI systems, driving up costs.
+The metric improved and engineering got worse.
 We are setting ourselves up for the same trap with AI-generated LOC.

 ![Four GitClear stats: moved code down, duplication and error-masking up](/assets/blog_assets/img/ai/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress/theRearrangementStats.jpg)